Hjh233/starter-hugo-research-group/content/publication/palladium-catalyzed-allyl–allyl-reductive-coupling-of-allylamines-or-allylic-alcohols-with-h2-as-sole-reductant/index.md

   - Hanmin Huang
 doi: 10.1021/acs.orglett.0c03865
 publication: Organic Letters
-abstract: Herein an efficient strategy enabling H2 as the sole reductant for the palladium-catalyzed allyl–allyl reductive coupling reaction is described.
+abstract: Catalytic carbon–carbon bond formation building on reductive coupling is a powerful method for the preparation of organic compounds.
+The identification of environmentally benign reductants is key for establishing an efficient reductive coupling reaction.
+Herein an efficient strategy enabling H2 as the sole reductant for the palladium-catalyzed allyl–allyl reductive coupling reaction is described.
+A wide range of allylamines and allylic alcohols as well as allylic ethers proceed smoothly to deliver the C–C coupling products under 1 atm of H2.
+Kinetic studies suggested that the dinuclear palladium species was involved in the catalytic cycle.
 draft: false
 featured: false
 tags: